-Wiper attacks are targeted, well-thought-out and often prepared months in advance.
+Wiper attacks are targeted, well-thought-through and often prepared months in advance.
 However, they appear rather rarely because there’s no direct financial profit for the attackers, compared to, for example, ransomware attacks.
 Cybercriminals usually aim to destroy key data and systems, and wipers are commonly used as weapons in fights among states or sophisticated hacker groups.
 Even though password breaches and ransomware attacks continue to be the biggest threats for SMBs, it pays off to stay cautious.
 Some SMBs have fallen victim to wiper attacks, too, either as collateral damage or as a part of complex supply chains.

 When one attack opens doors to others

 In 2017, cybercriminals infected the Ukrainian accounting software called M.E.Doc, used by the majority of companies in the country.
 By compromising its update server, the attackers managed to spread the malware to partner companies and subsequently, all over the world.
 The so-called (Not)Petya cyberattack shows that SMBs can involuntarily open doors to sophisticated attacks, especially when they supply other companies with their products or services.
 The same applies to MSPs.

 The motivation behind wiper attacks?
 Destroying evidence and displaying power